clementantonyk/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 - **Data Storage**: Stores weather summaries in a MySQL database for later retrieval.
 - **Daily Weather Summaries**: Retrieves the latest weather summaries for the current day.
 - **Historical Data Access**: Allows access to recent maximum temperatures for the last 5 days for each city.
+- **Weather Forecast Functionality**: Explores functionalities for retrieving weather forecasts and generating summaries using visuals.
 - **User-Friendly Interface**: Intuitive UI for users to view current weather conditions and historical data.

 ## Requirements